-Continue 1%, 2%, or skim milk (16-24 ounces/day with meals) and eat low fat dairy products.
+Continue 1%, 2%, or skim milk (about 16 to 24 ounces a day) and eat low fat dairy products.
+Food should be prepared in little or no fat.
 Share family meals together regularly and encourage conversation.
 Model and encourage healthy eating habits.